Clwyd Football League: Promotion and relegation

-All new clubs who joined the league normally entered Division One, or Two, although there were some exceptions when the Vale of Conwy League was functional, the Champions, or the runners up were admitted to the Premier Division.
+All new clubs who joined the league normally entered Division One, or Two, although there were some exceptions when the Vale of Conwy League was functional, the champions, or the runners up were admitted to the Premier Division.

 Clubs being promoted from Division 1 (normally the top two), were subject to ground criteria, and dressing rooms must have been on site, and the playing area must have a spectator rail, or at least be roped off during matches.

-One Team from the top two in the Premier Division could be promoted to the Welsh Alliance League.
+One team from the top two in the Premier Division could be promoted to the Welsh Alliance League.

 League Champions

 The following clubs were the senior champions of the league during its duration.
-Some of the leagues records are missing - in the Welsh Football Data Archive, the record for the 1982-83 Premier Division champions is included, but not the name of the title winning team.
-Additionally, tables for four years are missing 1984–85, 1985–86, 1986–87 and 1987–88 are missing.
+Some of the leagues records are missing - tables for four years (1984–85, 1985–86, 1986–87 and 1987–88) are missing.
 It has been suggested that this is due to two league officials falling out and blaming the other for the omissions.